 Commodity ETFs can buy and store the physical commodity itself.
 Technically, these are trusts and they use their assets to buy gold ingots and store them in bank vaults.
-United States Gasoline Fund LP (UGA).
-A commodity ETF (exchange-traded fund) is a stock-traded fund that is invested in physical commodities.
+United States Gasoline Fund LP (UGA) is one example of a commodity ETF.
+A gold backed IRA is another option for investors looking to diversify their portfolios, and reviews of these products can be found online.
 Commodities are economic inputs such as natural resources, precious metals and agricultural products.

 Most ETFs focus on a single type of commodity, but how they are invested may vary.
 Some may store the product in physical storage, in futures contracts, or track its performance by index.
 Most participants in the futures markets are producers or consumers of commodities who trade futures to maximize the value of their assets and reduce the risk of price volatility.
 With its simplified documentation and a portfolio comprised of futures contracts on 14 highly traded commodities in the energy, precious metals, industrial metals and agriculture sectors, it's no surprise that the PDBC is one of the most popular commodity ETFs on Wall Street.

 As a result, most commodity stocks and commodity exchange-traded funds (ETFs) have been on a fairly profitable streak for most of the past 12 months.
 The risks associated with physical commodity and futures ETFs can be avoided by investing in an equity fund.
 The United States Brent Oil Fund and the Invesco DB Energy Fund, which focuses on futures contracts, include crude oil, natural gas, gasoline and heating fuel.
 The FTGC could be a good option for investors who want to bet that the energy market is losing strength and that other commodities are starting to rebound.

 As the name suggests, these ETFs invest in a portfolio of futures, forward contracts and swaps on associated commodities.
 Forbes Advisor has thoroughly analysed this corner of the market and has selected eight of the best commodity ETFs available today.
 The ETF has been consistently in the top quartile of its Morningstar category for the past five years.
 Professionals see it as a lower-risk option compared to Invesco DB Oil, thanks to a wider selection of raw materials in addition to crude oil.

 The three best-performing commodity funds rose to 47 percent last year as they offered exposure to energy prices, as oil remains at its highest level in eight years.
 The fund invests in commodity futures contracts for WTI crude oil, Brent crude oil, natural gas, gasoline, heating fuel, zinc, copper, aluminum, gold, silver, corn, sugar, soybeans and wheat.
 While commodities offer attractive diversification of benefits, reducing portfolio volatility and hedging inflation, investing in them can be difficult.
 Invest in futures contracts for some of the most traded commodities in the world, such as semi-sweet crude oil (WTI), heating fuel, Brent crude oil, RBOB gasoline and natural gas.

 It allows ordinary people to easily expose themselves to this key energy commodity and, in a year in which oil prices have remained high, USO has registered an impressive 17% increase since January.
 Gold is one of the most popular commodity investments in the market, since the precious metal is considered to be a store of value that will remain strong in a difficult environment and, historically, has not been correlated with the stock market.
-All of these funds are compared to physical commodity markets and offer a simple and unique way to invest in your regular brokerage account.
+All of these funds are compared to physical commodity markets and offer a simple and unique way to invest in your regular brokerage account. .